 Prolonged exposure to loud sounds can lead to permanent hearing loss, so it is important for those who work around such noise (e.g. construction workers) to use the proper protection when working and visit the doctor for regular tests.
 Youngsters should avoid (as much as they can) exposing their ears to loud noises.

-While medical treatment depends on the underlying cause of hearing loss, a common approach is to first remove foreign bodies and earwax buildup in the ear canal under a microscope by an ENT surgeon.
+While medical treatment depends on the underlying cause of hearing loss, a common approach is to first remove foreign bodies and earwax buildup in the ear canal under a microscope by a medical professional.

 If the infection persists for over three months or if there is a problem with repeated infections that have discharge, surgical repair might be necessary.
 If the cause of hearing loss is due to medication, it should be stopped or changed.